The Anthropology of Kinship and Relatedness (L6069)

 15 credits, Level 4

 The study of human relatedness and kinship has been central to the history of British social anthropology.
-This module introduces you to classic and new debates in kinship studies.
-It draws upon material from a wide range of ethnographic contexts to examine the ways that societies organise and conceptualise human relationships.
-It is concerned with the transformation of social structures and processes as well as the connections between kin organisations and power in developing and post-industrial societies.
+This module draws upon material from a wide range of ethnographic contexts to examine the ways in which societies organise and conceptualise human relationships cross-culturally.
+It is concerned with the transformation of social structures and processes, as well the ways in which power, politics and economic exchange characterise these relations.

-You will consider both accepted and more novel ways in thinking about human kinship – how we become related through 'substance', emotion, place and technology, for example.
-We cover both historical ground and contemporary debates in the study of human relatedness.
+The module considers both accepted and more novel ways in thinking about human kinship, including how we become related through ‘substance’, the role of emotion, place and technology.
+It covers the evolution of kinship theory and engages with contemporary debates in the study of human relationality.

 Teaching and assessment